hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 3. **Average Response Time** (RT)

     RT calculation is the average time taken by the agent to respond in a chat to all messages and not just the first message.
-Only the chats which had messages exchanged during the selected time range will be taken into account.
-In other words, average time taken by an agent to consecutively respond to a single or multiple user messages in cronological order.
+Only the chats which were initiated during the selected time range will be taken into account.
+In other words, the average time taken by an agent to consecutively respond to a single or multiple user messages in chronological order.

 4. **Average Agent Resolution Time**